distinctm1nd/2025_utahtastic_bsides_badge/README.md

     - Convenient Controls – UART connection point, Reset and Flash buttons, and a power switch for toggling between USB and battery modes.
     - 4 GPIO pins available for custom dev work​

-## Make sure you have the following item:
+## Make sure you have the following items:

 - Badge
 - 6 Minibadge headers